aleybovich/yabre/README.md

 - Provide a debug callback function to log and monitor the execution of rules
 - Terminate rule execution based on specific conditions
 - Update the context during rule execution to store and manipulate data
+- Support for modular rule sets through a library system
+- Ability to organize rules across multiple files with dependencies

 ## Usage